cbosoft/blog/_posts/2022-02-08-project-mvp.md

 The architecture of a machine learning model decides how the model "thinks".
 A whole bunch of research is dedicated to figuring out new and improved ways of designing networks.
 However, the maths gets a little complicated - there are a lot of layers and the size of each is important to consider.
 The smallest layer gives the reduced features considered by the model.
 If this restriction is too small, the model won't have enough information to act upon.
 If the restriction is too large, then the model will have *too much* information available and may take a long time to train, or be so complex that it doesn't learn.

-Enter, MVP: a script to take a given model layout and sketch it out in a rigorous manner so that an intuitive picture of your design network can be obtained.
+Enter, MVP: a script which, given an ML model, sketches it out in a rigorous manner so that an intuitive picture of your design network can be obtained.

 # Challenges